 \section{Conclusions and perspectives}

-BKEs with non-standard boundary conditions that describe non-smooth stochastic processes have been (formally) derived and numerically solved.
+\lmxxx{PDEs with non-standard boundary conditions for FKf} that describe non-smooth stochastic processes have been (formally) derived and numerically solved.
 Important examples from engineering have been successfully treated.
 The present work will pave the way for promising new research.
-Indeed, the technique presented in this paper is straighforwardly generalizable to a broad range of cases where $F$ and $G$ are time-dependent and to problems driven by colored noise.
-This framework can also be extended to a PDE interpretation of Power Spectral Densities by using a system of PDEs with non-standard boundary conditions.
+Indeed, the technique presented in this paper is straightforwardly generalizable to a broad range of cases where $F$ and $G$ are time-dependent and to problems driven by colored noise.
+This framework can also be extended to study Power Spectral Densities by using a system of PDEs with non-standard boundary conditions.
 Indeed, considering for instance the impact problem, if a complex valued function $u \in C^\star (\mathbb{R}^2 \times [0,T])$ and a real valued function $v \in C^\star (\mathbb{R}^2 \times [0,T])$ satisfy